francisanokye/SEARCH-ID-MODEL/README.md

 This repository folder in addition contains the in-house developed python library *MLib*, which contains custom code for inference in probabilistic graphical models.

 ## About the datasets
 The seroprevalence estimates used in this repository are publicly available and can be obtained from the [COVID-19 Immunity Task Force (CITF)](https://www.covid19immunitytaskforce.ca/seroprevalence-in-canada/) website.
-The relevant spredsheets are included in here for reproducibility purposes.
+Its relevant CSV format is included in here for reproducibility purposes.

+For the number of Newfoundland & Labrador COVID-19 (Omicron) daily reported cases, hospital occupancy and deaths, we obtained data from [Newfoundland and Labrador Health Services - Digital Health]() under the Health Research Ethics Board reference number 2021.013.

-For information about the new number of reported cases and deaths, we used the publicly available [COVID-19 Data Repository by the Center for Systems Science and Engineering at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19)
+For the parameterization of the vaccination rate across cohorts, we used the Government of Canada's publicly available data: [COVID-19 vaccination: Vaccination coverage]([https://github.com/OxCGRT/covid-policy-tracker](https://health-infobase.canada.ca/covid-19/vaccination-coverage/)).
-For policy tracking we used the [OxCGRT](https://github.com/OxCGRT/covid-policy-tracker).
-For comparing our approach with other models we used the publicly available predictions at the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub)